ForgTav/E2EE-CropAutomation/README.md

 _Solution: The execute complex refers to using the && operator.
 Double check that you installed at least Tier 2 memory.
 Anything less will prevent you from joining commands together._

-## Recommended Crops

-For starters, I recommend statting-up and spreading the following crops because their outputs are useful and not completely overshadowed by bees.
-Note that every crop has a higher chance of being discovered with specific parent combinations, but it is often easier to discover a crop from crossbreeding at the same tier.
-For example, diareed apparently has the highest chance of being discovered when the parents are oilberry and bobsyeruncleranks, BUT I recommend just running autoTier with all Tier 12 crops (or autoSpread with keepMutations on in the config).
-Crops that require a particular block underneath do not need to be fully grown in order to spread.
-For a full list of crops and their requirements, visit https://gtnh.miraheze.org/wiki/IC2_Crops_List.

-- **Stickreed** for sticky resin and discovering/breeding with other crops
-- **Spruce Bonsai** for all of your benzene and power needs
-- **Black Stonelilly** for black granite dust (fluorine, potassium, magnesium, aluminium, silicon)
-- **Nether Stonelilly** for netherrack dust (coal, sulfur, redstone, gold)
-- **Yellow Stonelilly** for endstone dust (helium, tungstate, platinum metallic powder)
-- **Sugarbeet** for sugar (oxygen)
-- **Salty root** OR **Tearstalks** for salt (sodium and chlorine)
-- **Enderbloom** for enderpearls and endereyes
-- **Glowing Earth Coral** for sunnarium and glowstone (gold and redstone)
-- **Rape** for seed oil
-- **Goldfish Plant** for fish oil
-- **Diareed** for diamonds
-- **Bobsyeruncleranks** for emeralds
-- **Transformium** for UU-Matter

 ## Other Helpful Commands